 Pediatric liver transplant patient Herold Trejo, 7, got to meet his favorite superheroes, Batman and Spider-Man.
 He also fist-bumped with the Hulk.
 The special visit was a welcome respite from Herold’s 10-month hospitalization and brought big smiles to his mother and sister as well.

-Kellye Carroll, director of the Chase Child Life program at Mattel Children’s Hospital UCLA, said she’s watched even the sickest kids come alive when they’re face-to-face with the superheroes.
+Kellye Carroll, director of the Chase Child Life program at UCLA Mattel Children's Hospital, said she’s watched even the sickest kids come alive when they’re face-to-face with the superheroes.
 She called today’s superhero visit “life-changing” for many of the patients.

 “Events like this really help our kids pretend they are not here in the hospital for just a bit,” said Carroll.
 “We have children who are battling cancer, recovering from organ transplantations and coping with other conditions that require them to be hospitalized for months at a time.
 Today they get to socialize with superheroes, not just their medical team.”